 Introduction to permissions and consent

 To access a protected resource like email or calendar data, your application needs the resource owner's authorization.
 The resource owner can consent to or deny your app's request.
-Understanding these foundational concepts will help you build more secure and trustworthy applications that request only the access they need, when they need it, from its users and administrators.
+Understanding these foundational concepts will help you build more secure and trustworthy applications that request only the access they need, when they need it, from users and administrators.

 As an application developer, you must identify how your application will access data.
 The application can use delegated access, acting on behalf of a signed-in user, or app-only access, acting only as the application's own identity.

 Delegated access (access on behalf of a user)

 In this access scenario, a user has signed into a client application.
 The client application accesses the resource on behalf of the user.
 Delegated access requires delegated permissions.
 Both the client and the user must be authorized separately to make the request.
 For more information about the delegated access scenario, see delegated access scenario.